 Students who fail to pass the Oral Exam will immediately be placed on probationary status.
 The Program will engage the student in a formal remediation plan that will be established in consultation with the student, the student's advisor, and at least one member of the Counseling Psychology program faculty.
 This remediation plan will be communicated to the student in writing by the student's program advisor once the details of the formal remediation plan have been approved by the Prelim Director.
-If the remediation plan and (b) a letter that specifically articulates how they adhered to the remediation plan when applying to take Prelims during the next regularly scheduled administration.
+If the remediation plan requires the student to present again, the student must include (a) this remediation plan and (b) a letter that specifically articulates how they adhered to the remediation plan when applying to take Prelims during the next regularly scheduled administration.